googleapis/google-cloud-java/README.md

 3. Key file pointed to by the GOOGLE_APPLICATION_CREDENTIALS environment variable
 4. Google Cloud SDK credentials
 5. Compute Engine credentials

-Note that this sequence is different than the order in which `gcloud-java` determines the project ID.
-The project ID is determined in the following order:

-1. Project ID supplied when building the service options
-2. Project ID specified by the environment variable `GCLOUD_PROJECT`
-3. App Engine project ID
-4. Google Cloud SDK project ID

 Google Cloud Datastore
 ----------------------